 “Brown fat is a small amount of fat, typically around the neck area, that makes up 1% of the fat the body has,” says weight-loss specialist Dr. Peter Vash, assistant clinical professor of medicine at the Center for Health Sciences at UCLA.
 “It's metabolically much more active.
 Brown fat burns calories to create heat.
 It’s found around the neck area to help heat up the blood vessels and arteries taking blood to the brain.
 Babies are born with much more brown fat, but the percentage decreases with age.”

-But brown fat doesn't just generate heat.
+But brown fat doesn't just generate heat and keep your body warm.

 How brown fat works with metabolism